onedata/onedata-documentation/docs/user-guide/public-data.md

 3. From that point on, it's advertised by [OAI-PMH][] protocol — so that Public Data indexing services can include the collection in their searchable databases.

-Persistent identifiers can be generated and assigned to Shares by users who have access to a Handle service within the current Onezone.
+Persistent identifiers can be generated and assigned to shares by users who have access to a Handle service within the current Onezone.

 ::: tip NOTE